FinlayMac/Unity-Simple-Controller-Vibration/README.md

 # Unity-Simple-Controller-Vibration
-A simple package for creating custom vibrations for gamepads
+A package for creating custom vibrations for gamepads using Scriptable Objects.

 The tools are reliant on the New Input System and Editor Coroutines (These are imported automatically when adding the package)